hgyxbll/cheat/README.md

  only when they are not explicitly requested to be run.
 That feature is explained in section 3.3.

+Repeated tests can be defined with `CHEAT_REPEAT(name, statements)`, which is otherwise identical with `CHEAT_TEST(name, statements)`, but the statement list is repeated until a failure or `CHEAT_REPETITIONS` is reached.
+Its purpose is to make working with stochastic tests less of a hassle.

 Tests need success conditions called assertions and those can be checked with `cheat_assert(bool expected)` or its logical complement `cheat_assert_not(bool unexpected)`.